 Built by William the Conqueror to protect London, and as a symbol of his power, the Tower of London has been the setting for pivotal historical events in European history.
 This includes the execution of three English queens – Anne Boleyn, Catherine Howard and Jane Grey – and the imprisonment of other monarchs and princes who didn’t meet such a grisly fate.

-But the Beefeaters have the equally important task of caring for the resident flock of ravens.
+The Beefeaters have the equally important task of caring for the resident flock of ravens.
 Legend has it that the Tower of London— and the monarchy — will fall if the ravens ever leave the fortress.
-And we wouldn’t want that to happen, would we?

 Closest Tube station to the Tower of London: Tower Hill